|

 Military coins are popular among coin collectors and war veterans because of their history and symbol for love of country

-Challenge coins are also called military unit coins.
+Challenge coins can be called “military unit coins“.
 Technically, they are not coins at all (since they do not have a face value), but are medallions bearing a military insignia or an organization’s emblem.
 Military challenge coins are not legal tender.

 Oftentimes, these military coins are called: